okkur/syna/docs/README.md

 ### Creating new fragments

-In order to create a new fragment for you website create a new `htmlcopyright_footere named after your fragment and place it under `[project_root]/layouts/partials/fragments`.
+In order to create a new fragment for you website create a new `html` named after your fragment and place it under `[project_root]/layouts/partials/fragments`.
 Fragments are partials and follow the same rules.
-If you are not famcopyright_footer with partials please read their [documentation](https://gohugo.io/templates/partials/).
+If you are not familiar with partials please read their [documentation](https://gohugo.io/templates/partials/).

 ### Image resource fallthrough